 Eco-friendly methods of pest control

-Certain pesticides can be detrimental to the environment.
+Certain pesticides can be detrimental to the environment and as such are duly regulated through legislation.
 The chemical compounds found in them can infiltrate different systems, causing unintended damage to water life, plants, animals, and even humans.
 Although these pesticides are effective in eliminating the intended pest, their use can cause a significant amount of collateral damage.
+In farms, pesticides present also a risk to stocks.
 With increasing awareness around environmental issues, pesticides have come under scrutiny, and more eco-friendly alternatives have been promoted.
 Alongside pest-repellent plants, here are some pest control methods that have less impact on the environment.
+Any reputable pest control company should be able to offer natural alternatives to synthetic pesticides when and where appropriate.

 Heat treatment involves heating up a room to 56ºC or above for a period of time to kill off a range of pests, including bed bugs, fleas, moths, and cockroaches.
 Insects and their larvae can’t survive the high temperatures for longer than a minute, so this method is effective at preventing a re-infestation.
 Heat treatment exterminates virtually all insects in an infected room – it isn’t targeted, it’s a catch-all approach.
 Pesticides aren’t used though, meaning that there’s no chance of causing longer-lasting unintended damage to other insects, plants, and animals once the treatment is complete.